Our School App Stay connected on the go...

 Whilst recognising that most of the school budget has to be spent directly on the main curriculum, the head teachers and the governors had expressed the need to look at what each school requires across the school grounds to meet the needs of all of the children.
 This summer saw improvements to the swimming pool and the building of the new outdoor classroom for forest school and science at Royal Park.
 As well as various other smaller projects, at Gray’s Farm there have been improvements made to the outside area including the introduction of a fenced off stage and quiet area with raised planters and picnic benches.

-The last twelve months have not been without challenge for the schools and there is still much to do at both Royal Park and Gray’s Farm, but we believe that both schools can be proud of their progress during the 2017/18 academic year.
+The last twelve months have not been without challenge for the schools and there is still much to do at Royal Park, but we believe that we can be proud of our progress during the 2017/18 academic year.

 Priorities for 2018-2019